Get a free, no obligation personal loan quote with rates as low as 9.99%

 For newcomers with a 20% down payment and two years of employment history, RBC might qualify you for a conventional mortgage.
 If you aren’t able to save up 20% for your down payment, you will need to insure your mortgage.
 This can cost a couple of hundred dollars every month on top of your principal mortgage payments and interest.

-For newcomers with a down payment, but without two years employment history, the down payment requirement is much higher.
-Without 2 years of employment history, newcomers will need to have a down payment of at least 35%, along with a letter of reference from a bank in your home country, and other criteria.
+For newcomers who don’t have a two years employment history, the down payment requirement is much higher.
+Without 2 years of employment history, newcomers will need the following:

 There are many benefits to RBC’s program, such as: